Letter from the Chairman

-If we don’t respect the past we will find it difficult to build a future.
+If you don’t respect the past you will find it difficult to build a future

 Chloë McCardel (born 10 May 1985) is an accomplished open water swimmer from Australia who has completed a total of 13English Channel crossings, including 2 two-way crossings and one three-way crossing.